 In her decision, Judge Brigitte Sivret determined that the lack of a health and safety program resulted in the worker’s death.
 She noted that the lack of a H&S program was directly linked to the absence of fall protection equipment and the lack of fall protection knowledge by the employees and direct supervisors.

 On October 6, 2020, David Ernst, a founder of Terra Beata Processing Ltd., pleaded guilty to knowingly giving false information to a health and safety officer and ignoring a stop-work order.
-He was charged under subsection 47(1) of the OHS Act.
 Ernst was operating one of the company’s cranberry processing plants in Sackville.

 On November 15, 2019, WorkSafeNB issued a stop-work order to the plant because oxygen levels were found to be below 15.9% in a cold storage area.
 The OHS Act requires an area’s oxygen levels to be at least 19.5% - otherwise appropriate breathing equipment is required to enter.